ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 A clause would only match if all of its patterns match their respective scrutinee.

+Rather than introducing a new extension, this behavior would be enabled by `-XLambdaCase`.

 Additionally, an analogous extension could be introduced for `case of`:

 ```haskell